 Boil water in a large pot and cook the ramen noodles.
 Once cooked, drain the water and set the noodles aside.

-Heat some olive oil in a large pan over medium-high heat and add well-drained noodles to the pan.
+Heat 1/2 tbsp of olive oil in a large pan over medium-high heat and add well-drained noodles to the pan.

 Pork can be replaced with thinly sliced beef or chicken.

 Cabbage can be replaced with Chinese cabbage and also many different vegetables can be added